-5. Experimentation
+5 Experimentation

 In this section the infinite horizon control for the MBW model is computed for the value function and approximation method when the system is assumed stationary.
 Moreover an equal penalty weight is applied to deviations of the state an control from their desired path, assumed zero here.
-In order to stay as close as possible to the case discussed in Beck and Wieland (2002, page 1367) and Amman et al. (2018) the parameters are $\alpha = 0.7$, $\gamma = 0$, q = 1, w = 1, $\lambda = 1$, $\rho = 0.95$.
+In order to stay as close as possible to the case discussed in Beck and Wieland (2002, p.
+1367) and Amman et al. (2018) the parameters are $\alpha = 0.7$, $\gamma = 0$, q = 1, w = 1, $\lambda = 1$, $\rho = 0.95$.

-Figures (1-4) contain the four typical solutions of the model for $b_0 = -0.05$, $b_0 = -0.4$, $b_0 = -1.0$ and $b_0 = -2.0$.
+Figures 1, 2, 3 and 4 contain the four typical solutions of the model for $b_0 = -0.05$, $b_0 = -0.4$, $b_0 = -1.0$ and $b_0 = -2.0$.
+For each value of b_0 , four different levels of uncertainty, as measured by the estimated parameter variance v_0 , are considered.
+By doing so it is possible to assess the relevance of relative uncertainty on the performance of the two approaches considered in this work.
 In this situation both the approximation approach (solid line) and the value function approach (dotted line) suggest a more conservative control than in the nonstationary and no penalty on the control case.
-The difference between the two approaches tends to be much smaller when the initial state is not too far from the desired path whereas it is approximately the same for $x_0 = -5$ or $x_0 = 5$ (compare Figure (1) in Amman et al. (2018) with the top right panel in Figure 2).
-The reader should keep in mind that the opposite convention is used in Amman and Tucci (2018).
-By comparing the different cases reported below, it is apparent that the difference between the solutions generated by the two methods depends heavily upon the level of uncertainty about the unknown parameter.
-Moreover it turns out that the distinction between high uncertainty and extreme uncertainty becomes relevant.
+The difference between the two approaches tends to be much smaller when the initial state is not too far from the desired path and the parameter uncertainty is relatively small, whereas it is approximately the same for $x_0 = -5$ or $x_0 = 5$ (compare Figure (1) in Amman et al. (2018) with the top right panel in Fig. 2).
+7 By comparing the different cases reported below, it is apparent that the difference between the solutions generated by the two methods depends heavily upon the level of relative uncertainty about the unknown parameter.
+For instance in Fig. 2, top-left panel, it is shown that the two approaches generate almost identical results for the whole spectrum of possible initial states when b_0 is estimated with very little variance, i.e. 0.01.
+The situation changes, Fig. 2 remaining panels, when the same parameter estimate is associated with higher variances.
+A small shock from the desired initial state causes the two algorithms to give meaningfully different solutions when the variance is 1.
+Therefore it turns out that in all cases, Figs. 1, 2 and 3, relative uncertainty is very important in explaining the different results.
+Moreover it turns out that the distinction between high relative uncertainty and extreme uncertainty becomes relevant.
+For instance in Fig. 1, bottom panels, the unknown parameter is extremely uncertain and the two approaches suggest opposite controls.